MaxCDN/go-maxcdn/README.md

 ```
 Package maxcdn is the golang bindings for MaxCDN's REST API.

-At this time it should be considered very alpha.
+This package should be considered beta.
+The final release will be moved to
+`github.com/maxcdn/go-maxcdn`.

 ``` go
     // Example: